-The College will not accept responsibility for any student vehicle at the College nor for work carried out on any student vehicle.
-Whilst on College property, the same driving rules and regulations apply as on Farm.
-Loss of points associated with College Driving
+The college will not accept responsibility for any student vehicle at the college nor for work carried out on any student vehicle.
+Whilst on college property, the same driving rules and regulations apply as on Farm.

-Guidelines apply and may result in the loss of driving privileges of College vehicles and result in the student not having the privilege of bringing their car to the College.
+Guidelines apply and may result in the loss of driving privileges of college vehicles and result in the student not having the privilege of bringing their car to the college.

-Students driving themselves back to the College after leave, must return to the College by 7.30pm on Sunday night.
-Failure to do so may lead to a student losing their privilege to have their car at the College.
+Students driving themselves back to the college after leave must return to the college by 7.30pm on Sunday night.
+Failure to do so may lead to a student losing their privilege to have their car at the college.

-If a student is out of Good Standing, they will not be permitted to have their vehicle at the College.
+If a student is out of Good Standing, they will not be permitted to have their vehicle at the college.